-Should We Have Dialogue with Islamophobes?
+Should We Have Dialogue with Islamophobic?

 Such an approach might help both the groups to at least disagree with respect and dignity.
-The accusations against Islam and the clarification given by Muslims are documented, but a face to face dialogue might help both to see the human face of the other.
+The accusations against Islam and the clarification given by Muslims are documented, but a face-to-face dialogue might help both to see the human face of the other.
 In our civilized world, a dialogue is the only way to understand and clarify alternative positions.

 As Muslims, we should not expect all to agree with our theology or religious perspectives.
 We cannot demand that people should view the world from our angle.
 All we can hope is that others better understand our angle or perspective.